1941 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1941-D Wheat Penny Value

 The 1941-D Wheat Penny was struck by the Denver Mint with a production of 128,700,000 coins, making it the middle-tier mintage among the three 1941 varieties.
-What sets this coin apart is its remarkably low survival rate in uncirculated condition, with only an estimated 8,000 specimens.
+Look for a small “D” mint mark just below the date on the obverse to identify this coin.
+What sets this variety apart is its remarkably low survival rate in uncirculated condition — only an estimated 8,000 specimens are believed to survive in Mint State.

 1941-D Wheat Penny (RD) Price/Grade Chart